Thames Basin Heath Special Protection Area

 - SANG map and capacity at 20 August 2020

-- Tariff for Strategic Access Management and Monitoring (SAMM) agreed by Cabinet 1st October 2020.
+- Tariff for Strategic Access Management and Monitoring (SAMM) from 1st April 2021

 - Council owned/controlled Suitable Alternative Natural Greenspace (SANG) Allocation Criteria agreed by Cabinet on 1st October 2020.
 This sets out the criteria against which an allocation of Council owned/controlled SANG capacity will be considered.
 No priority for the allocation of Council administered or managed SANG will be given to any development that does not meet the above allocations policy.
 All SANG requests should be directed to email@example.com.